 “Can most people be trusted?”.
-If you ask the Danes, they will on a scale of 0-10 answer 8.3 on average, a very clear yes.
+If you ask the Danes, they will answer yes 8.3 times out of 10, on average.
 This makes them the most trusting population in the world according to the OECD 2017 “How’s life” annual survey.

 The probably complex historical and social context that has led to this state of affairs, the question whether the population’s homogeneity is a factor, or whether the Danes are simply too lazy to mistrust other people… will not be the subject of this article.

 Nor will we address the question of whether the record high tax pressure is a prerequisite for the welfare society and a high trust score.
 Nor, conversely, whether the high trust level simply makes society so extraordinarily efficient that it can accommodate a large and inefficient public sector as well as a largely sub-optimal allocation of resources to tasks on a societal level, in part compensated for by undeclared work (which 40% of Danes make use of), not to mention widespread crab mentality.

 This article is specifically about how – and why – we construct trust at The Danish-French School of Copenhagen.